 Everyone knows the primary colors of red, yellow, and blue, as well as the colors you can make with them, such as orange, green, and purple.
 Most people also know more interesting or unusual colors like forest green, indigo, burnt orange, or fuchsia.
-But there are thousands of possibilities, and some of them have weird, funny, or downright silly color names that might just describe that particular shade perfectly.
+But there are thousands of possibilities, some of which have weird, funny, or downright silly color names that might just describe that particular shade perfectly.

 1. Zaffre